Lupennat/nova-nested-many/README.md

 ### Default Children

-You can use `defaultChildren` method to generate a default set of related resource when relation is empty.
+You can use `defaultChildren` method to generate a default set of related resource when children are empty.

-> defaultChildren works only on Create Page and Update Pag
+> defaultChildren works only on Create Page.

 ```php
 HasNestedMany::make('Posts', Post::class)